-This pilot challenge was kicked-off last fall with informational sessions and visits to many local universities and discussions with the MassRobotics startup community as well as the meetings with the overall robotics ecosystem companies here in Massachusetts.
+This pilot challenge kicked off last fall with informational sessions and visits to many local universities and discussions with the MassRobotics startup community as well as meetings with the overall robotics ecosystem companies in Massachusetts.

 • Actuated Robotics Guidance System (walker): students from Brown University, Steve Kim (in Korea), Mckenna Cisler